Mario-Gozie/HR-Analytics-SQL-Tableau/README.md

 ![Alt Text]()

-* DELETING THE FIRST COLUMN
+* DELETING THE FIRST ROW IN JUNE

      The first row contains weekday, which I can easily create with the date column.
 To aid the data cleaning process, I need to delete it.